manuphatak/interview-challenge/README.md

 make solve-clean
 ```

-This second option is there simply to delete the cache file it creates.
-Persistent caching got setup very early on, I was not sure if it part of the puzzle.
+`make solve-clean` is there simply to delete the cache file created by the solution.
+Persistent caching got setup very early on, I was not sure if it part of the puzzle or not.
 So that needs deleted to prove its actually solving the problem and not cheating.

 ## Credits

 **Lead reverse-engineer** - **Manu Phatak** - bionikspoon@gmail.com

-**Puzzle designers** - **[redacted]** - [redacted]@[redacted].com Let's find a way to get you proper credit.
+**Puzzle designers** - **[redacted]** - [redacted]@[redacted].com *Let's find a way to get you proper credit.*

 # Good luck, have fun.